Chart Color Schemes

 Health performance in Reservoir - North West is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-North West Reservoir faces significant health challenges.
+Reservoir Northwest faces significant health challenges.
 Common health conditions are prevalent across both younger and older age cohorts.
-The rate of private health cover is extremely low at approximately 46% of the total population (~4,569 people).
+The rate of private health cover is extremely low at approximately 46% of the total population, which consists of around 4,579 people.

-This compares to 52.6% across Greater Melbourne and a national average of 55.3%.
-The most common medical conditions are arthritis (impacting 10.2%) and mental health issues (6.8%).
-Approximately 68.3% of residents declare themselves completely clear of medical ailments, compared to 70.2% across Greater Melbourne.
-As of the latest data (March 20XX), 24.6% of residents are aged 65 and over (2,436 people).
-This is higher than the 15.2% in Greater Melbourne.
+This compares to 52.6% in Greater Melbourne and the national average of 55.3%.
+The most common medical conditions are arthritis and mental health issues, impacting 10.2% and 6.8% of residents respectively.
+Approximately 68.3% of residents declare themselves completely clear of medical ailments compared to 70.2% in Greater Melbourne.
+Around 24.6% of residents are aged 65 and over, totaling approximately 2,441 people, which is higher than the 15.2% in Greater Melbourne.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health